Clovis Oncology (NASDAQ:CLVS) Posts Quarterly Earnings Results, Misses Estimates By $0.01 EPS

-Clovis Oncology (NASDAQ:CLVS – Get Rating) released its quarterly earnings data on Wednesday.
-The biopharmaceutical company reported ($0.44) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.43) by ($0.01), MarketWatch Earnings reports.
-During the same quarter in the prior year, the business earned ($0.64) earnings per share.
+Clovis Oncology (NASDAQ:CLVS – Get Rating) announced its earnings results on Wednesday.
+The biopharmaceutical company reported ($0.44) earnings per share for the quarter, missing the consensus estimate of ($0.43) by ($0.01), MarketWatch Earnings reports.
+During the same quarter last year, the firm posted ($0.64) EPS.

 Clovis Oncology, Inc, a biopharmaceutical company, focuses on acquiring, developing, and commercializing anti-cancer agents in the United States, Europe, and internationally.
 Its commercial product includes Rubraca (rucaparib) tablet, a small molecule poly ADP-ribose polymerase inhibitor, used as monotherapy for the treatment of patients with deleterious BRCA mutation associated advanced ovarian cancer, who have been treated with two or more chemotherapies, and selected for therapy by an FDA-approved companion diagnostic for Rubraca.